akeefe09/js_flyer/README.md

 # js_flyer
-This will be a runner-style game, similar to Flappy Bird.
-Users will need to guide a flying object through obstacles.
+An endless runner-style game.
+Users must try to guide a flying object through obstacles.
+The helicopter can be made to move up with any key.

-**Functionality & MVP**
-users should be able to
-- control the flight of the object
-- gain points the farther they get
+The more obstacles you pass, the more your streak grows.

 **Wireframes**
-The game will take place in a canvas window, with a title and links to my personal information/github above.
+The game takes place in a canvas window.

 https://i.imgur.com/nf216gV.png

 **Technologies**
-The game will be implemented with JavaScript and Canvas.
+The game is implemented with JavaScript and Canvas.

-There will likely need to be separate files for the game logic, the flying object, and the obstacles.

 **Timeline**
 Day 1: try to relearn how Canvas works, figure out how to get the basic outline of the project setup.